tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Public services run from all AZs in a region, only region failure would cause service failure
 - Interface Endpoints reside in one AZ.
 AZ failure means VPCE failure
 - Multiple VPCE can be added for regional HA

+## EC2 - Launch Configurations and Launch Templates

+Launch Configurations and Launch Templates provide the WHAT to Auto scaling groups.

+They define WHAT gets provisioned

+The AMI, the Instance Type, the networking & security, the key pair to use, the userdata to inject and IAM Role to attach.

+- Allow you to define the configuration of an EC2 instance in advance
+- AMI, Instance Type, Storage and Key pair
+- Networking and Security Groups
+- Userdata and IAM Role
+- Both are NOT editable - defined once.
+LT has versions
+- LT provide newer features - including T2/T3 Unlimited, Placement Groups, Capacity Reservations, Elastic Graphics